-Yes, you are reading a blog and yes it’s full of content.
+Yes, you are reading a blog, and it's full of content.
 However, the content on this site is educational and by no means meant to close business.
 Unfortunately, many B2B companies are relying too much on their content as a means of winning business.
-It’s a fallacy that needs to be corrected.
+It's a fallacy that needs to be corrected.

 Business is closed by sales.

-Content itself doesn’t push a customer to place an order – at least not in a consistently reliable way.
-It can give B2B customers a reason to act, a reason to ask pertinent questions, and a reason to consider your offer, but it can’t close the deal.
-It’s a great lead generation platform, but even then the lead itself has to be qualified at some point which invariably involves sales speaking with the customer.
+The content itself doesn't push a customer to place an order – at least not in a consistently reliable way.
+It can give B2B customers a reason to act, ask pertinent questions, and consider your offer, but it can't close the deal.

 Content Shock is Taking Hold

-Now, why have I chosen to make this a focus of this piece?
+Why have I chosen to make this a focus of this piece?
 Well, there are a couple of reasons.

-1. Overload: Customers Want to Talk Not Read
+1. Overload: Customers Want to Talk, Not Read

-As mentioned, companies are producing content at a historic rate and this is leading many to claim that content shock is taking hold.
-We’re squeezing the marketplace.
-We’re all trying to get the same piece of the proverbial pie hoping and praying that customers will find our content better than others.
-If they do, they’ll inquire.
-However, what if they’re sick of content?
-What if they just want to speak with someone?
+We're squeezing the marketplace.
+We're all trying to get the same piece of the proverbial pie, hoping and praying that customers will find our content better than others.
+If they do, they'll inquire.
+However, what if they're sick of content?
+What if they want to speak with someone?

-How much content can you read before you simply become overwhelmed by it all?
-You’re probably at that point right now.
-Either you want to say what I’m writing is wrong, or you agree entirely.
-Either way, it’s the written word and not a conversation by any means.
-The only way to convey what you think, feel, and believe is by speaking to someone and the only way a salesperson can close a deal is by speaking with customers.
-That’s not going to change any time soon.
+How much content can you read before you become overwhelmed by it all?
+You're probably at that point right now.
+Either you want to say my writing is wrong, or you agree.
+Either way, it's the written word and not a conversation.

 2. Marketing and Sales Disconnect

-Second, marketing and sales have for years been the same and yet completely apart.
-Marketing was tasked with creating leads and sales was tasked with closing those leads.
-Once those leads were generated, marketing stepped aside and pursued other lead generation initiatives.
 Sales then took over.
 Unfortunately, far too many leads are either unqualified or are qualified and not closed.
-This means sales and marketing have to be better aligned, and when they are, it becomes obvious to both parties that content can only do so much.
+This means sales and marketing have to be better aligned, and when they are, it becomes evident to both parties that content can only do so much.

 How often has your marketing and sales team sat down with one another to go over those leads?
 How often have you adjusted your strategy to compensate for a low closing rate?
 Have you ever had a debrief with both teams to better understand whether your platform is working?
-Or, have you simply bought into the all-too-common belief that content generates leads and that’s enough?
-Understand that content works when both sales and marketing are aligned.
-However, your content can only generate a response.
-Your sales have to capitalize on the customer's interest.
+Or, have you simply bought into the all-too-common belief that content generates leads and that's enough?

 You can read more about the above by going to the following.
 Sales Negotiation: Defend Price, Customer Scare Tactics & Managing Concessions